 See our story about evaluating the impact and scale-up of WestEd's RAISE project.

-Empirical Education is pleased to announce that we are part of two winning teams that received a highest-rated application in the 2014 Investing in Innovation (i3) competition.
-We will be working with WestEd to evaluate the Making Sense of Science and Literacy program.
-We will also be working with the Atlanta Neighborhood Charter Schools to evaluate the development of their 3-year residency program for early career teachers.
+Empirical Education is pleased to announce that we are currently part of three winning teams that received a highest-rated application in the 2014 Investing in Innovation (i3) competition.
+We will be working with WestEd to evaluate the Making Sense of Science and Literacy program, working with the Atlanta Neighborhood Charter Schools to evaluate the development of their 3-year residency program for early career teachers, and working with CAST and SRI to evaluate Enhanced Units.
 Twenty-six applicants were selected as highest-rated under the i3 competition from 434 full applications.

 “The power analysis provided in the evaluation was clear and articulated a high level of sophistication in the analytic and methodological approach used in the evaluation.”